 Vegas is a city like no other.
 The Entire Stip area is devoted to nothing but entertainment.
 Hotels, Casinos Bars Restaurants, Pools, and Shops.
-There is not Businesses, No Office Blocks, and no (real)Homes.
+There are no Businesses, No Office Blocks, and no (real)Homes.
 This leaves a lot of Hotel Real Estate and choosing the right hotel is crucial to getting the best Vegas Experience.
-Choosing your perfect Vegas Hotel is no Easy feat however with all this choice.
+Choosing your perfect Vegas Hotel is no easy feat, however, with all these choices.

 Top 10 Hotels On The Las Vegas Strip – Our List